Tests and procedures used to diagnose craniopharyngioma include:

-Diagnosing a craniopharyngioma usually starts with a medical history review and a neurologic exam by the doctor.
-During this procedure, a doctor tests vision, hearing, balance, coordination and reflexes.
-Testing may also be done to look for any changes in hormone levels.
+- Physical exam.
+Diagnosing a craniopharyngioma usually starts with a medical history review and a neurologic exam by your doctor.
+During this procedure, your vision, hearing, balance, coordination and reflexes are tested.

-Imaging to help diagnose craniopharyngioma may include one or more of these tests, among others: X-rays, magnetic resonance imaging (MRI), a computerized tomography (CT) scan or a positron emission tomography (PET) scan.
+- Imaging tests.
+Tests to create images of your brain may include X-rays, magnetic resonance imaging (MRI), a computerized tomography (CT) scan or a positron emission tomography (PET) scan.